• Skip to primary navigation

 07/14 By Vanessa

-Before we delve into the teaching part, I always found it helpful to establish with my biology students that everything in biology connects to cells– Give your students a heads up that everything in the course relates to the cell structure and vice versa.
+Before we dive into tips for teaching cells, I find it helpful to establish with my biology students that everything in biology connects to cells– Give your students a heads up that everything in the course relates to the cell structure and vice versa.
 If you tell them that cells are the foundation of the class, they will be looking for this later and are more apt to make connections.
+As we delve into genetics, photosynthesis, cellular respiration, these are all processes that occur inside the cell.
 I use my interactive cell model resource to help them with this throughout the year (link found below).

 Need more resources?
 Don’t reinvent the wheel.